JeffVandrewJr/btcqbo/README.md

 4. On the Intuit Developer site, underneath your Intuit "production" keys, add "https://btcpay.example.com/btcqbo/qbologged" as a redirect URI, replacing btcpay.example.com with the domain where your BTCPay instance is hosted.
 Ensure you're doing this in the "production" (not sandbox) area of the page.

-<h3>Syncing QBO & BTCPay to the Plugin</h3>

-1. From a web browser, while logged into your BTCPay Server web interface, visit https://btcpay.example.com/btcqbo/setkeys, replacing btcqbo.example.com with your domain.
+5. From the plugin welcome screen, click the button to enter your Intuit API Keys.
 Enter your Quickbooks Client ID and Quickbooks Client Secret obtained from the Intuit Developer site in above.
 Be sure to use the "Production" rather than "Sandbox" keys (unless you are in fact running on a sandbox test company).

-2. From a web browser, visit https://btcpay.example.com/btcqbo/authqbo, replacing btcqbo.example.com with your domain.
-Login with the username and password that you set above.
-Follow the steps to sync to Inuit.
+<h3>Syncing QBO</h3>

+From the plugin welcome screen, hit the button to sync QBO.
+Follow the steps to sync to Inuit; you'll need your QBO username and password.
 You can repeat this step at any time in the future if you become unsynced from Intuit for any reason.

-3. From a web browser, visit https://btcpay.example.com/btcqbo/authbtc, replacing btcqbo.example.com with your domain.
+<h3>Syncing BTCPay</h3>

+From the plugin welcome screen, hit the button to sync BTCPay.
 Click on the link provided to obtain a pairing code from your BTCPay Server instance.
 Then enter the pairing code in the plugin, and submit.

 <h3>Email Setup</h3>

 Versions 0.1.17 and higher of the plugin allow automatic emailing of customer receipts.
-This is set up at https://btcpay.example.com/btcqbo/mail (replacing btcpay.example.com with the domain of your BTCPay instance).
+To set this up, click the emails setup button on the plugin welcome screen.
 You'll need to enter your SMTP server settings.
 If you enter a test email recipient, it will test the connection and send a test email.

 If you don't know what an SMTP server is, that's OK!
 Your email provider almost definitely provides SMTP access for free.
 If it doesn't, you can always sign up for a free account with a provider that does (Gmail, Yahoo, Outlook.com, etc).